Coherence distillation machines are impossible in quantum thermodynamics: Results

 \subsection{Relation with Quantum Fisher Information}

+It turns out that the purity of coherence has an interesting relation with Quantum Fisher Information (QFI), and this relation plays a crucial role in the proof of our no-go theorem.
+Recall that for the family of states $\{e^{- i H t} \rho e^{i H t}\}_t$, QFI associated to the time parameter $t$ is \be F_H(\rho)= 2 \sum_{j,k} \frac{(p_j-p_k)^2 } {p_j+p_k}\ |\langle\psi_j| H |\psi_k\rangle|^2\ . \ee where $\rho=\sum_j p_j |\psi_j\rangle\langle\psi_j|$ is the spectral decomposition of $\rho$.
+QFI is the central quantity of quantum metrology and estimation theory \cite{Holevo:book, Helstrom:book, paris2009quantum, braunstein1994statistical, petz2011introduction}, and has found extensive applications in different areas of physics (See e.g. \cite{zanardi2007information, zanardi2008quantum, zanardi2007bures, campos2007quantum, pires2016generalized, kwon2018clock}).
+QFI satisfies properties ({i}-{iv}) listed above for the purity of coherence.
+In particular, it is additive and monotone under TI operations.

-A closer look at the properties of the purity of coherence reveals an interesting relation with QFI.
-Comparing Eq.(\ref{purity}) with Eq.(\ref{Def:Fisher}) one can show that the purity of coherence is always larger than or equal to QFI, i.e. \be P_H(\rho) \ge F_H(\rho)\ . \ee Furthermore, calculating the purity of coherence for qubits, one finds the nice formula
+A closer look at the properties of the purity of coherence and QFI reveals an interesting relation between them: First, comparing Eq.(\ref{purity}) and Eq.(\ref{Def:Fisher}), one can easily show that the purity of coherence is always larger than or equal to QFI, i.e. $ P_H(\rho) \ge F_H(\rho)$, and the equality holds iff $\rho$ is incoherent.
+Furthermore, for two-level systems, we find the nice formula

-Hence, the purity of coherence is determined by a combination of QFI and the purity of state.
-For states close to the totally mixed state, one finds $2[1-\Tr(\rho^2)]\approx 1$, which implies the purity of coherence is approximately equal to QFI.
-On the other hand, as state $\rho$ becomes closer to a pure state, $P_H(\rho)$ becomes arbitrary larger than QFI.

-It turns out that this is a general feature of the purity of coherence, which holds beyond qubit systems.
-If $\rho$ is $\epsilon$-close to the totally mixed state $I/d$ in the trace distance, then